MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

    ![Screenshot showing the agent status.](media/agent-status.png)

-   > [!NOTE]
-   > For more details on Windows agents, see: [Self-hosted Windows agents](https://learn.microsoft.com/azure/devops/pipelines/agents/windows-agent)
+   > **Note**: For more details on Windows agents, see: [Self-hosted Windows agents](https://learn.microsoft.com/azure/devops/pipelines/agents/windows-agent)

    > [!IMPORTANT]
    > In order for the agent to be able to build and deploy Azure resources from the Azure DevOps pipelines (which you will step through in the upcoming labs), you need to install Azure CLI within the operating system of the Azure VM that is hosting the agent.